-- Any medical condition of less than 10 consecutive working days duration that prevents an employee from working and can be substantiated by a certified medical statement from an attending physician. - Medical, dental or optical examination or treatment of an employee or a member of the employee's immediate family with prior approval from the employee's supervisor up to six total days within each half of the calendar year.
-Immediate family, in this context, is defined as an employee's husband, wife, mother, stepmother, father, stepfather, sister, stepsister, half sister, brother, stepbrother, half brother, child, stepchild as well as any other relative living in the same household. - Medical emergency for immediate family (see definition of "immediate family" above) up to three days per emergency.
-Medical emergency is defined as an illness or injury where the presence of the employee is necessary and where no other arrangements can reasonably be made. - An employee who wishes to take paid time off for paternity, adoption or foster care leave may do so and use the three days allotted for medical emergency of an immediate family member as noted above.
-Any time off beyond these paid days will involve the use unpaid time off with the proper supervisory approvals.
+- (a) Any medical condition that prevents an employee from working and can be substantiated by a certified medical statement from an attending physician. - (b) Up to six days within each half of the calendar year for medical, dental or optical examinations or treatment of an employee or a member of the employee's immediate family with prior approval from the employee's supervisor.
+Immediate family, in the context of sick leave, is defined as an employee's husband, wife, mother, stepmother, father, stepfather, sister, stepsister, half sister, brother, stepbrother, half brother, child, stepchild as well as any other relative living in the same household. - (c) Up to three days per each medical emergency for immediate family (see definition of immediate family above).
+Medical emergency is defined as an illness or injury where the presence of the employee is necessary and where no other arrangements can reasonably be made. - (d) An employee who wishes to take paid time off for paternity, adoption, or foster care leave may do so and use up to the three days allotted for medical emergency of an immediate family member (see definition of immediate family above).
+Any time off beyond these paid days will involve either the use of vacation days or unpaid time off with the proper supervisory approvals.